 - Centers for Disease Control and Prevention (CDC)

 - Proctor and Gamble

 - Roche Diagnostics

 - Volunteers in Medicine

 Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.
-It may be possible to earn academic credit for an internship by enrolling in ASCS-X 373.
-You may also considering scheduling a 1:1 appointment with the career coaches at the Walter Center to learn about internship search strategies.
+You may also considering scheduling a 1:1 appointment with a career coach at the Walter Center to learn about internship search strategies.

 Foreign language study

 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 80 languages.

 Below is a sampling of language study resources available to students at IU Bloomington: